Sanctuary of Our Lady of Lourdes: Upper Basilica

 The basilica has a crypt, which was the first church to be completed in the sanctuary, in 1866.
 Construction was started by Abbé Peyramale and bishop Laurence.
-Bernadette's father worked on its construction and was present at its official opening, on Pentecost Sunday, 1866.
+Bernadette's father worked on its construction and was present at its official opening, on Pentecost Sunday 1866.
 The nave is small and a notable feature as are the enormous pillars which support the weight of the Upper Basilica, which was constructed on top of it.

 The crypt is entered along a corridor, whose entrance is dominated by a large bronze statue of St. Peter, holding the Keys of the Kingdom of Heaven.
-Opposite stands a statue of Pius X. The walls of the corridor and nave are lined with small marble plaques, known as ex voto plaques, donated in thanks of spiritual favours received.
+Opposite stands a statue of Pius X. The walls of the corridor and nave are lined with small marble plaques, known as ex voto plaques, donated in thanks for spiritual favours received.

 Lower Basilica

 The Rosary Basilica, known as the "Lower Basilica", was completed in 1899, and designed by architect Leopold Hardy.
 It was consecrated in 1901 and has a capacity of 1,500 worshipers.
 Its style is influenced by Byzantine architecture.
 The nave is open and circular, surmounted by a dome.
 The exterior of the dome is surmounted by a dramatic gilded crown and cross, which were a gift from the people of Ireland in 1924.

 The exterior facade of the basilica was modified in 2007 to include a depiction of the luminous mysteries, which are not a part of the traditional fifteen mysteries, but of an extended version of it by Pope John Paul II in 2002.